mongodb-js/mongodb-schema/README.md

 #### Type 7: ObjectId

-The `data` object contains the following fields:
+The `data` object contains the following members:

 - `min`: The smallest ObjectId value found, encoded as strict extended JSON.
 - `max`: The largest ObjectId value found, encoded as strict extended JSON.

-Additionally, because ObjectId has a timestamp encoded into its first 6 bytes, the `data` field further contains aggregated date and time information:
+Additionally, because ObjectId has a timestamp encoded into its first 6 bytes, the `data` member further contains aggregated date and time information:

 - `weekdays`: An array of 7 elements, counting the ObjectIds created on respective week days, starting with Monday.
 - `hours`: An array of 24 elements, counting the ObjectIds created in respective hours, starting with (00-01h, or 12am-1am).